DecodedCo/brand.decoded.com/pages/how-to/signature.md

 # Email Signature Generator [Use it!](#use-it)
 Emails are our primary form of communication with clients.
 This tool will allow everyone to have a consistent email signature which looks beautiful in every email tool our clients may be using.
+It is inline with the new business class designs.

 ## Use it